Pultenaea villosa

-Pultenaea villosa, commonly known as hairy bush-pea, is a species of flowering plant in the family Fabaceae and is endemic to eastern Australia.
+Pultenaea villоsa, commonly known as hairy bush-pea, is a species of flowering plant in the family Fabaceae and is endemic to eastern Australia.
 It is a shrub with softly-hairy foliage, narrow elliptic to linear, oblong to club-shaped leaves, and yellow-orange and reddish-brown, pea-like flowers.

 Description

 Pultenaea villosa is an erect, sometimes prostrate shrub, that typically grows to 0.25–2.5 m high and 3 m wide, with softly-hairy foliage and sometimes with weeping branches.
 The leaves are arranged alternately, narrow elliptic to linear, oblong to club-shaped, mostly 3–10 mm long and 1.5–3.0 mm wide with stipules 1–4 mm long pressed against the stem at the base.
 The flowers are 5–12 mm long, arranged in small groups near the ends of branches, each flower on a pedicel 1–4 mm long.
 The sepals are 3.5–11 mm long with bracteoles 3.4–5.3 mm long usually attached to the sepal tube.
 The standard petal is yellow to orange with reddish brown lines and 8.2–10.3 mm long, the wings yellow to orange and 8.2–9.2 mm long, and the keel reddish-brown and 7.6–8.7 mm long.
 Flowering mainly occurs from August to November and the fruit is an inflated pod 5–6 mm long.